 Personal Liability: The policy should cover personal liability, protecting you in case of any accidental damage or injury caused to others or their property during your trip.

 Please be aware that flights to remote areas of Nepal, operated by domestic airlines, are subject to weather conditions and may experience cancellations and delays due to poor visibility or high winds.
 This is particularly common in regions such as Lukla (Everest), Jomsom (Annapurna), Dolpa, Simikot, Jumla, and others.
-While we include these flights in the itinerary, it is essential to prepare for possible delays by carrying extra funds for food and accommodations if necessary.
+While we include these flights in the itinerary, it is essential to prepare for possible delays by carrying extra funds for food and accommodations.

 Proper Clothing: Pack suitable clothing for all weather conditions, including warm layers, rain gear, hats, scarves, and gloves.
 Be prepared for sudden weather changes and ensure you have the appropriate gear.

-Stay Hydrated and Nourished: Drink plenty of water and consume nutritious food to maintain your energy levels during the trek.
+Stay Hydrated and Nourished: Drink plenty of water and consume nutritious food to maintain energy levels during the trek.
 Carry high-energy snacks for quick boosts when needed.

 Respect Local Customs and Environment: Follow local customs, traditions, and guidelines to ensure cultural sensitivity.
 Preserve the natural environment by practicing responsible trekking, such as proper waste disposal and minimizing your impact on nature.